ibm-skills-network/portals-knowledgebase/docs/troubleshooting.md

 Try again using Incognito/Private Browsing.
 Sometimes browser extensions can cause issues with being able to submit a problem; using private browsing can help to verify that the issue is not caused by an extension.

+## Change name on certificate

+If you have already earned a certificate and need to change the name displayed on it:

+1. Click your username in the upper-right corner.
+1. From the dropdown menu, select **Account**.
+1. On the Account Settings page, update the **Full Name** field.
+This will change the name shown on your certificates.